D.R. Horton Inc (DHI)'s Winning Formula: Financial Metrics and C

 Understanding D.R.
 Horton Inc's Business

 D.R.
 Horton Inc is a leading homebuilder in the United States with operations in 118 markets across 33 states.
+With a market cap of $53.23 billion and sales of $35.93 billion, the company primarily builds single-family detached homes, accounting for over 90% of home sales revenue.
 D.R.
-Horton mainly builds single-family detached homes (over 90% of home sales revenue) and offers products to entry-level, move-up, luxury buyers, and active adults.
-The company offers homebuyers mortgage financing and title agency services through its financial services segment.
-D.R.
-Horton's headquarters are in Arlington, Texas, and it manages six regional segments across the United States.
-With a market cap of $53.71 billion and sales of $35.93 billion, the company's operating margin stands at 16.82%, reflecting its operational efficiency.
+Horton Inc caters to a diverse clientele, including entry-level, move-up, luxury buyers, and active adults.
+Additionally, the company offers mortgage financing and title agency services through its financial services segment.
+Headquartered in Arlington, Texas, D.R.
+Horton Inc manages six regional segments across the United States, boasting an operating margin of 16.82%.

 Financial Strength Breakdown